ue22-p22/web/notebooks/31-js-language-overview-nb.md

 // but must be repeated on each line

 // you may end all statements with a ;
-a = 10;
+a = 10

 // but that's not mandatory
 b = a * a

 /* this is another comment
    everything including newlines
-   is ignored until matching
+   is ignored until the matching
 */
 ```

 <div class="note">

 as we will see below, real code should **always** declare variables,
-so this would read `let a = 10;` instead, but let us keep it simple for now
+so this would read `let a = 10` instead, but let us keep it simple for now

 </span>